 In combination with the widely adopted practice of holding daily stand up meetings between the team, you can continuously improve information sharing between individuals.

 Other techniques that are part of the continuous improvement arsenal are the Gemba walk and the A3 report.
 The A3 report is a structured approach that helps you deal with problem-solving issues, while the Gemba walk encourages you to go and see where the real work happens.
 Both are extremely useful and they can help you discover problematic parts in your workflow.

 Kaizen is a never-ending quest for perfection, but you’ll start feeling the benefits of continuous improvement on your business when your whole team takes it by heart.

-Kanban can help you plenty with that because your team will obtain lots of knowledge about process improvement and workflow management.
+Kanban and the other continuous improvement tools can help you plenty with that because your team will obtain lots of knowledge about process improvement and workflow management.
 As a result, each individual will gain a better understanding of how your process works and how it can be improved.